DataDog/browser-sdk/packages/rum/README.md

   - `service`: name of the corresponding service
   - `env`: environment of the service
   - `version`: version of the service
+  - `enableTracing`: enable tracing of xhr and fetch requests
+  - `tracingAllowedUrls`: list of regex to match allowed request urls to trace (default: same domain only)

   ```
   init(configuration: {